From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Introduction

 \subsection{The problem and its motivations}

 The Knudsen number is the inverse of the average number of collisions for each particle per unit of time.
 Therefore, as reviewed in \cite{Vi}, one can expect a convergence from the Boltzmann model towards the acoustics and the fluid dynamics as the Knudsen number tends to $0$.
 This latter convergence will be specified.
-However, these different models describe physical phenomenon that do not evolve at the same timescale.
-As suggested in previous studies (see \cite{Vi}, \cite{Go}, \cite{Sa}) we can rescale our original equation in time by a factor $\eps$, to get rid of these time scale differences.
-Moreover, they also suggested that a perturbation of order $\eps$ around the global equilibrium $M(v)$ should approximate, as the Knudsen number tends to $0$, the incompressible Navier-Stokes equations. \\Therefore we study the following equation
+However, these different models describe physical phenomenon that do not act at the same scales in space or time.
+As suggested in previous studies, for instance \cite{Vi}\cite{Go}\cite{Sa},a rescaling in time and a perturbation of order $\eps$ around the global equilibrium $\mu(v)$ should approximate, as the Knudsen number tends to $0$, the incompressible Navier-Stokes regime. \\We therefore study the following equation